Judge says Rudy Giuliani bankruptcy case likely to be dismissed. But his debts aren't going away

 The case has been roiled by allegations Giuliani is flouting bankruptcy laws and potentially hiding assets.
 A dismissal would end his pursuit of bankruptcy protection, but it wouldn’t let him off the hook for his debts.
 His creditors could pursue other legal remedies to recoup at least some of the money they’re owed, such as getting a court order to seize his apartments and other assets.

 U.S. Bankruptcy Judge Sean Lane said he plans to issue a decision by the end of the week.
 He scheduled a hearing for 1 p.m.
 Friday and could make his ruling at that time.
-Lane ruled out converting the case to a liquidation, as Giuliani had recently requested, saying that doing so would not be in the best interest of people and entities he's indebted to.
+Lane ruled out converting the case to a liquidation, an option Giuliani recently proposed, saying that doing so would not be in the best interest of people and entities he's indebted to.

-Giuliani's lawyer, Gary Fischoff, said dismissing the case — which has been roiled by allegations that the ex-mayor is flouting bankruptcy laws and potentially hiding assets — would allow him to pursue an appeal in the defamation case, which arose from his efforts to overturn Donald Trump's 2020 election loss.
+Giuliani's lawyer, Gary Fischoff, said dismissing the case would allow the ex-mayor to pursue an appeal in the defamation case, which arose from his efforts to overturn Donald Trump's 2020 election loss.
+Another alternative would be to have the Chapter 11 case continue while a court-appointed trustee takes control of Giuliani’s assets.

-A lawyer for the former election workers, Ruby Freeman and her daughter, Wandrea “Shaye” Moss, accused Giuliani of using the bankruptcy process as a “bad-faith litigation tactic” and said “he regards this court as a pause button on his woes.”
+A lawyer for the former election workers, Ruby Freeman and her daughter, Wandrea “Shaye” Moss, accused Giuliani of using the bankruptcy process as a “bad-faith litigation tactic” and said “he regards this court as a pause button on his woes while he continues to live his life unbothered by creditors.”

+“The question here is always going to be the cat-and-mouse game of what dollar can be funneled outside of the estate,” Freeman and Moss' lawyer Rachel Strickland said.
+“Out in the real world, outside of bankruptcy, all dollars are fair game for everyone and Mr. Giuliani has to continue to live and do whatever it is he is able to do with his name, likeness and commentary in order to make a living.”

 Lane scolded Giuliani at one point for interrupting the hearing.
-The ex-mayor, joining by phone, called Freeman and Moss lawyer Rachel Strickland’s comments — including remarks about his many legal woes — “highly defamatory, your honor.”
+The ex-mayor, joining by phone, called Strickland’s comments “highly defamatory, your honor.”

-Philip Dublin, a lawyer for a committee of Giuliani’s other creditors, said the committee would rather keep the bankruptcy case going with the appointment of a Chapter 11 trustee.
+Philip Dublin, a lawyer for a committee of Giuliani’s other creditors, said the committee would rather keep the bankruptcy case going with the appointment of a trustee.

 Giuliani filed for Chapter 11 bankruptcy reorganization in December, days after the former election workers, Ruby Freeman and her daughter, Wandrea "Shaye" Moss, won their defamation case.
 They said Giuliani's targeting of them because of Trump's lies about the 2020 election being stolen led to death threats that made them fear for their lives.

-Earlier this month, Giuliani requested that his Chapter 11 bankruptcy case be converted to a Chapter 7 liquidation — which would have seen a trustee appointed to take control of his assets and sell many of them off to help pay creditors.
+Earlier this month, Giuliani requested that the case be converted to a Chapter 7 liquidation — which would have seen a trustee appointed to take control of his assets and sell them off to help pay creditors.
 Reconsidering that idea on Wednesday and pushing for a dismissal instead, Fischoff noted that administrative fees related to liquidation would “consume if not 100%, a substantial portion of the assets.”

 If the bankruptcy is dismissed, Freeman and Moss could bring their effort to collect on the $148 million award back to the court in Washington, D.C., where they won their lawsuit, and avoid having to pay more legal fees for bankruptcy court.
 Lane said a dismissal would include a 12-month ban on Giuliani filing again for bankruptcy protection.